jonkpirateboy/Pass-fur-alle/README.md

 ### Run the damn thing
 Open a Terminal and go to the folder where you downloaded the script, probably *Downloads/Pass-fur-alle-main*, and you go there by entering `cd Downloads/Pass-fur-alle-main`
 Then enter: `python3 pass-fur-alle.py`
+Then answer the question(s) asked in the Terminal

 ## What you need for running on Linux